Monday, January 30, 2012

 Uncharted territory: a rogues’ gallery of skins, scuzzy metalheads, and assorted hard rocks glared at our arrival, just as quickly dismissed us.
 Other young lads were sprinkled throughout the line, stone-faced inmates in a penitentiary chow line.
 One hoody Latin dude spoke up so we all could hear, “Daaaamn!
 Wussup with all the ninos here today?”
 Had we bitten off more than we could chew?

-The bill that night was Mind Over Four, Repulsion (before they became known as Type O Negative), hometown heroes Prong and Leeway (who I immediately realized most of the NY hardcore and metal kids were there for), and headliners Flotsam & Jetsam.
+The bill that night was Mind Over Four, Repulsion (before they became known as Type O Negative), hometown heroes Prong and Leeway (I immediately realized most of the NY hardcore and crossover thrash types were there for these latter two), and headliners Flotsam & Jetsam.
 I was nonplussed by the insanity we faced, the sheer physicality of young men with something to prove.
 We hung back for much of the show, like shell-shocked UN peacekeepers told to observe but not interfere in the violent implosion of some despotic banana republic.

 I remember little of Repulsion’s set, aside from the buzz of the knucklehead ranks when Pete Steele and co. busted out a Carnivore tune.
 It was unlikely that they were excited about Steele’s sly homage to Roman Polanski.
 From Prong’s set on, it was a crash course in survival, me and BS carving out a spot away from several whirlpools of mayhem, but always orbiting as close as humanly possible, taking it in.
 At one point, some duke flew right into me, Pearl Harbor-style, and before I knew it had grabbed onto the long-sleeve black button-up I was wearing, dragged me a few feet, ripping the shirt in the process, and disappeared into the crowd.
-BS noticed midway during this minor melee, and ran up to get my back, but we didn’t press the issue, fish out of water that we were.
+BS noticed my plight midway during this minor melee, and ran up to get my back, but we didn’t press the issue, fish out of water that we were.
 We saw the rat-faced culprit periodically at shows afterwards, dubbing him “Shirt Man.”
+Pretty sure he was juiced in kids way above our pay grade to challenge.

 Fights started.
 The acrid stench of mace filled the back of the venue, a last-ditch insurance policy by someone to avert a rat-pack beatdown, you couldn’t blame them.
 Hard dancing, snapshots caught through a kaleidoscope of boots and braces, band tees, and athletic jumpsuits.
 We caught our first glimpse of what we later referred to as skinhead aerobics, buncha baldies floor-punching and thrusting out arms and legs like hammers, going off to Prong’s main anthem, “Beg to Differ.”